 Figure 2.
+The percentages of the different categories (graphic, positive or safe, and neutral) obtained from the overall scoresFigure 2.
 The percentages of the different categories (graphic, positive or safe, and neutral) obtained from the overall scores for the different groups of predators.
 The overall score defined in a global manner the content of each media report, based on the rule that the presence of even only one graphic element in a media report (i.e., a minimum of one element of the report with a score equal to 1) classified the report as graphic (i.e., overall score equal to 1), even if elements with scores of 0 or 2 were also present in the report.
-Once we assigned the overall scores equal to 1, the remaining media reports were classified as safe or positive (i.e., overall score equal to 2) if they contained at least one safe or positive element (even if a 0 score was present), whereas the rest were classified as neutral (i.e., overall score equal to 0).
+Once we assigned the overall score equal to 1, the remaining media reports were classified as safe or positive (i.e., overall score equal to 2) if they contained at least one safe or positive element (even if a 0 score was present), whereas the rest were classified as neutral (i.e., overall score equal to 0).